jmandel/my-health-data-ehi-wip/ehi.md

 # Unabridged Access to Your Electronic Health Information

 Health standards focus on "Summary" and "Core" content.
-They provide a high-level and Interoperable overview, but they leave out details, nuance, the full story.
+They provide a high-level and interoperable overview -- but they leave out details, nuance, the full story.
 EHI is the unabridged book of your health.

 ## What is EHI?